 A Broken Promise

-Mavis fell ill and when it was apparent she didn’t have much time left, she gave Basil some instructions.
+Mavis fell ill and when it was apparent that she didn’t have much time left, she gave Basil some instructions.
 First, she gave him permission to remarry but made him promise that he would never sell any of her quilts and that he never place any of her quilts upon a metal bed.
 Basil agreed.

 One evening, when the weather was particularly cold, Trulie Jane asked Basil if they could use one of Mavis’s quilts to stay warm.
 Basil allowed Trulie to bring a quilt onto the metal bed.
 Trulie chose the Cussing Cover.